This coconut ice cream is sweet, creamy, and uses coconut milk! Made with just 3 ingredients, there is NO ice cream maker required!

-- You must stir the mixture every 10-15 minutes for the first hour it is freezing.
+- You must stir the mixture every 10-15 minutes for the first hour.
 This helps the ice cream from solidifying too quickly and helps make it scoopable.

 - For an even creamier and smoother texture, add 1 ounce (1 standard shot) of vodka.
 This doesn’t add any alcohol flavor.

-- To store: Ice cream should be stored in the freezer in its container for up to 2 months.
+- To store: Store leftovers in the freezer in its container for up to 2 months.